mairima/bmi-and-mind-quiz/README.md

 - **Must Have**: guaranteed to be delivered - required to Pass the project (*max ~60% of stories*)
 - **Should Have**: adds significant value, but not vital (*~20% of stories*)
 - **Could Have**: has small impact if left out (*the rest ~20% of stories*)
+- **Won't Have**: not a priority for this iteration - future features

 ## Testing